ivannotes/blog-post/develop_single_app_with_react.md

 As you can see above there are two types of arrows which marked as different color, the blue one is non-Ajax request and the orange one is Ajax request.
 All non-Ajax requests will return the same HTML page which is our application.
-In this single page it contains all the necessary javascript, css, images and etc. All the data requests are go through Ajax request which is represented by the orange arrow.
+In this single page it contains all the necessary javascript, css, images and etc. All the data requests will go through Ajax request which is represented by the orange arrow.

 Look inside the application.
 As you can see Webpack is in the middle while the left side is our source code and the right side is the compiled static assets which are actually inside our application.
-Look at the left size, the UI is built by React, on above redux will work as a storage for local state change, Axios is a network interaction component which the Ajax requests are sent here and the response is used to update the redux state object.
-Sass and Bootstrap is in charge of the appearance of the UI component.
-On the top is React Router, for myself react router's behavior is kind of similar to most backend framework's url configure.
+Look at the left, the UI is built by React, on above redux will work as a storage for local state change, Axios is a network interaction component which the Ajax requests are sent here and the response is used to update the redux state object.
+Sass and Bootstrap are in charge of the appearance of the UI component.
+On the top is React Router, for myself react router's behavior is kind of similar to most backend framework's url mapper.
-As for an application it has many features, router makes it easy to split code by different features and provide a way to map the request(url) to underlaying module.
+As for an application it has many features, router makes it easy to split code by different business logic and provides a way to map the request(url) to underlaying module.

-As a backend engineer myself, I could easily connect this whole idea to backend web framework which react is like a template engine(not very accurate more like JSP/PHP actually), redux is a kind of database, axios is a RPC/Http client, React Router is a micro web framework and Webpack is like a packaging tool for example maven.
-As we talked about backend and frontend so much before there is actually no end in front of us ;)
+As a backend engineer myself most of the time, I could easily bring a connection of this whole idea to backend web framework which react is like a template engine(not very accurate more like JSP/PHP actually), redux is a kind of database, axios is a RPC/Http client, React Router is a micro web framework and Webpack is like a packaging tool(for example like maven).
+As we talked about backend and frontend so much before, there is actually no end in front of us ;)

 ### For Development

-This section will talk about how the actually development life looks like for me, and you could find the related code in github
+In this section I will talk about how the actual development life looks like for me, and you could find the related code in github

 #### Project Layout